SauravP97/SimpleDynamo/README.md

 Here in the above expression we are telling the library that **value1** and **value2** are the values and need to be placed in the **ExpressionAttributeValues** array, and the library will do that for you.

+## Eliminating the use of Marshaler on User end
+The library does not require users to marshal or unmarshal items on their own.
+When you perform an operation in dynamo with this library it looks for the items which are needed to marshalled and it marshals them for the user.

+In the same way when a result set is obtained it looks for the items which are required to be unmarshalled and does that as well for the user.